weisbeck/403Section/README.md

 - Peter Weisbeck
 - USAGE: url_validator.py -f [FILE]
 - OPTIONAL TESTING: url_validator.py -f [FILE] -t [canonicalizer, comparator, or validator]
-- Regex for validation credit: http://mathiasbynens.be/demo/url-regex
+- Regex for url validation credit: http://mathiasbynens.be/demo/url-regex (the one by @diegoperini)
-- Module containing the canonicalizer I used credit: https://github.com/scrapy/scrapy
+- Module containing the url canonicalizer I used credit: https://github.com/scrapy/scrapy

 The following URL validation design is a modified form of my team (https://github.com/caylan/403Section/wiki/URL-Validation) design.
 My implementation differences are noted.
+The code implementation itself if a modified version of the team's url sorting code to handle the specifications of this exercise.

 URL Validation
 - The URL sorter works fine with sorting strings, but the algorithms have no way of telling whether the strings being sorted are valid URLs.
 Our URL validator should help address that issue.
 The choices made for URL validation and normalization were for the sake of time reduction (finding code that's already been written to address our needs) and tailoring it to our own use.